Coded Computation over Heterogeneous Clusters: Acknowledgment

 In addition to proving the asymptotic optimality of HCMM, we carry out numerical studies and experiments over Amazon EC2 clusters to demonstrate how HCMM can be used in practice.
 We compare HCMM with three benchmark schemes -- Uniform Uncoded, Load-balanced Uncoded, and Uniform Coded.
-In our numerical analysis, HCMM results in significant speedups of up to $71\%$, $53\%$ and $39\%$ over the three aforementioned benchmark schemes, respectively.
+In our numerical analysis, HCMM results in significant speedups of up to $73\%$, $56\%$ and $42\%$ over the three aforementioned benchmark schemes, respectively.
 In experiments using Amazon EC2 clusters, we use the Luby transform (LT) codes for coding and demonstrate that HCMM combined with LT codes significantly reduces the overall execution time in comparison to uncoded and coded schemes.
 In particular, HCMM achieves gains of up to $61\%$, $46\%$ and $36\%$, respectively over Uniform Uncoded, Load-balanced Uncoded and Uniform Coded.
 Furthermore, the overall computation load of HCMM is less than the one of Uniform Coded.
 Our results demonstrate that HCMM combines the benefits of both Load-balanced Uncoded and Uniform Coded schemes by achieving efficient load balancing along with minimal number of redundant computations.

 Furthermore, we consider the problem of load allocation under budget constraints, considering an intuitive and convincing pricing model.
 In particular, we show that HCMM is the (asymptotically) optimal load allocation in feasible budget-constrained scenarios as well, and determine whether a budget-constrained computation task is feasible given a cluster of machines.
 We then develop a heuristic algorithm to find the (sub)optimal load allocations using the proposed HCMM scheme.
-The heuristic is based on the fact that given a computation task and a set of machines, decreasing the number of fastest machines participating in HCMM results in smaller average cost.
+The heuristic is based on the observation that given a computation task and a set of machines, decreasing the number of fastest machines participating in HCMM results in smaller average cost.